mdekrey/webpack-simple-chunking-plugin/readme.md

       ]
     ]

-Create a commons chunk from modules in at least 2 chunks and guarantee it is loaded when your 'app' chunk loads:
+Create a commons chunk from modules in at least 2 chunks and prepare it to be loaded with your 'app' entry chunk:

     var {SimpleChunkPlugin} = require('webpack-simple-chunking-plugin');
     var {createCommonChunk} = require('webpack-simple-chunking-plugin/lib/examples/minChunks');